Erwin Aichele: Career

-The Aichele Home and Workshop

 In 1931, Erwin, his wife, Marie Charlotte, and three children moved into their new home in the kuenstlerkolonie (artists colony) in the village of Eutingen, near Pforzheim.
 The house had an adjoining atelier and animal enclosures.
-These allowed Aichele to keep all sorts of animals, which were to play an essential role in his life and work.

 Exhibitions

-In 1921, he participated for the first time in an exhibition at the celebrated Glaspalast (Munich), (the Glass Palace in Munich).
-Afterwards, he took part in many other group shows.
-His work was also displayed in solo exhibitions, especially in southern Germany, where he was particularly appreciated.
+In 1921, he participated for the first time in an exhibition at the Glaspalast (Munich), (the Glass Palace in Munich).
+Afterwards, he took part in other group shows.
+His work was also displayed in solo exhibitions, especially in southern Germany.

 In 1955, his work was exhibited in Paris for the first time.

 Honours

-In 1974, Erwin Aichele was made honorary citizen of Eutingen.
-The principal road in the kuenstlerkolonie was renamed Erwin-Aichele-Strasse.
+In 1974, Aichele was made honorary citizen of Eutingen.
+The main road in the kuenstlerkolonie was renamed Erwin-Aichele-Strasse.

 In 1988, the Society of Fine Art in Pforzheim honoured him with a retrospective: to mark the occasion, the publishing house, Hans Schöner, published a monograph with reproductions of his works.

-In 2009, an exhibition in southern Germany brought together the works of Erwin Aichele, his son, Wolfram Aichele and six of his artist grandchildren, Mathias Diebold, Nikolaus Diebold, Fridolin Diebold, Irmgard Jeserick, Benedikt Aichele and Alexandra Milton.
+In 2009, an exhibition in southern Germany brought together the works of Aichele, his son, Wolfram Aichele and six of his artist grandchildren, Mathias Diebold, Nikolaus Diebold, Fridolin Diebold, Irmgard Jeserick, Benedikt Aichele and Alexandra Milton.

-Biography

-A book by British author, Giles Milton, Wolfram: The Boy Who Went To War, is an account of the Eutingen childhood and adolescent war years of Erwin Aichele's second son, the artist Wolfram Aichele.

-It includes material about Erwin Aichele's life before and during the Third Reich.
+A book by British author, Giles Milton, Wolfram: The Boy Who Went To War, is an account of the Eutingen childhood and adolescent war years of his second son, artist Wolfram Aichele.
+It includes material about Aichele's life before and during the Third Reich.